NickDeckerDevs/SpamAssassin.js/README.md

 SpamAssassin.js
 ===============

-Postmark Spam Assassin Pure JS
+Postmark Spam Assassin Pure JS.
+This is in production and doesn't have any backend features yet.  learning JSON

 An example of how to use this from a form page.